-What type of grow light is best for growing plants indoors?
+What type of grow lamp for plants is best indoors?

-There are many different types of grow lights, each having its place in indoor growing.
-The best grow light for YOU will depend on your growing space and your budget.
+There are many different types of grow lamps for plants, each having its place in indoor growing.
+The best option for YOU will depend on your growing space and your budget.

 - Very affordable startup cost